meteor/vue3-tutorial/tutorial/simple-todos/02-collections.md

 Notice that we stored the file in the `imports/db` directory, which is a place to store DB-related code, like publications and methods.
 You can name this folder as you want, this is just choice.

-You can delete the `links.js` file in this folder as we are not going to use this collection.
+You can delete the `links.js` file in the `imports/api` folder as we are not going to use this collection.

 > You can read more about app structure and imports/exports [here](http://guide.meteor.com/structure.html).